Benfield Group

 Benfield Group was a leading independent reinsurance and risk intermediary.
-Customers included most of the world's major insurance and reinsurance companies as well as government entities and global corporations.
+Its customers included most of the world's major insurance and reinsurance companies, as well as government entities and global corporations.
 A former constituent of the FTSE 250 Index, the company has been a division of Aon Corporation since November 2008.

 History

 The company was established as a Lloyd's broker in 1973 as Benfield, Lovick, and Rees & Company (BLR).
 In 1988, a management buyout led to the formation of Benfield Group.

 In the 1990s and early 2000s, the company grew through a series of mergers with Ellinger Heath Western, Greig Fester, and E.W.
 Blanch.
 The company was first listed on the London Stock Exchange in 2003.

 On 22 August 2008, Chicago-based Aon Corporation announced that it had agreed to acquire Benfield Group.
 The $1.43 billion deal was completed on 28 November 2008.
 Aon's reinsurance broking business continued to operate under the name Aon Benfield until 2018.